Germany reports first case of bird flu strain in Europe

 Turkeys were found infected with the H5N8 serotype of the disease on Nov.
 4 on a farm in the northeastern state of Mecklenburg-Vorpommern, OIE reported on its website, citing data submitted by the German ministry of agriculture.

-"It is the first time that the highly pathogenic H5N8 strain has been notified by a member of the OIE in Europe," a spokeswoman for the Paris-based organisation told Reuters.
+"It is the first time that the highly pathogenic H5N8 strain has been notified by a member of the OIE in Europe," a spokeswoman for the Paris-based organization told Reuters.

 Some 5,000 birds were infected by the disease, of which 1,880 died, according to the report.
 It quoted German authorities as saying that the dead birds had been safely disposed of and the farm was being disinfected.